Jim Barrett, Geospatial and Enterprise Architecture Lead

 - Enterprise Architect for USGS National Geospatial Programs Office May 2007 – January 2012

 USGS The National Map/NGP – From 2007-2011, as USGS Geospatial Data Acquisition & Production Lifecycle Architect, Mr. Barrett was responsible for providing USGS senior management and operations centers strategic, business and technical planning and design consultation services.
-Established series of transformational recommendations to improve business performance accountability in data acquisition, operations and planning.
-Provide facilitation, enterprise modeling, change management and transition planning skills to multiple levels of organization to facilitate transformation results.
+Established a series of transformational recommendations to improve business performance accountability in data acquisition, operations, and planning.
+Provide facilitation, enterprise modeling, change management and transition planning skills to multiple levels of an organization to facilitate transformation results.
 Developed enterprise data collection, data management lifecycle methods and processes that improved data acquisition and eliminated redundancies..
 Coordinated co-development approaches for key technical components to reduce total cost of ownership.
-Developed geospatial planning systems to facilitate long term acquisition and data stewardship for The National Map.
+Developed geospatial planning systems to facilitate the long-term acquisition and data stewardship for The National Map.
 The architectures and recommendations have demonstrated improvements to resource efficiency and program effectiveness measured in tangible cost benefits and increase program performance to the USGS mapping program including its NSDI responsibilities: The National Map (TNM), Geospatial One Stop (GOS) and National Atlas which are based on ESRI technologies.
-Mr. Barrett initiated revisions of national policy to improve Geo-Names management, LIDAR research and Ortho-imagery acquisition He has provided geospatial consulting services to the following programs: National Atlas, National Elevation Dataset, National Hydrography Dataset, Geospatial One Stop, Data.gov, EPA National Geospatial Program, Geospatial Line of Business and NGP.
+Mr. Barrett initiated revisions of national policy to improve Geo-Names management, LIDAR research, and Ortho-imagery acquisition.
+He has provided geospatial consulting services to the following programs: National Atlas, National Elevation Dataset, National Hydrography Dataset, Geospatial One Stop, Data.gov, EPA National Geospatial Program, Geospatial Line of Business and NGP.

 Indonesia NSDI Architect – In 2009, Mr. Barrett was responsible for providing enterprise planning consulting services that are leading the architectural and system development of the Indonesian NSDI.
-This effort includes coordinating the integration and rollout of 11 large ministries spatial and metadata assets into a coordinated metadata infrastructure, standards based data and map services and data architecture.
+This effort includes coordinating the integration and rollout of 11 large ministries spatial and metadata assets into a coordinated metadata infrastructure, standards-based data and map services and data architecture.
 System is designed to be conformant with national geospatial policy Peres 85/2007, interoperability standards, ISO and OGC, with recognition of the need to integrate national mapping and data standards from multiple participating ministries.
 Project includes the development of Operational Concepts, System Requirements, and Governance models, Business and System Architectures (ESRI) and Software Specifications.
 The design approach was derived from an evaluation of existing ministries practices, technologies and development projects to ensure a logical transition and maximize the reuse of investments in data, technology and systems.
 Future tasks include leading the development of knowledge management and training plans that will transform legacy workforce skills to the needs of the target operating environment.
 Responsible for the development of the system implementation plan which will address the installation of a VPN for the ministries, a data center, distributed set of hardware (servers, mass storage), COTS infrastructure, metadata catalogs, clearinghouses and gateways, digital cartographic publishing processes and security mechanisms.

 Near Earth Observation Portfolio – Mr. Barrett is currently leading a project to develop requirements management system and earth observation architecture for and collaborating with the USGS, NOAA, and NASA.
-The tools are designed to facilitate the transformation of the existing earth observation portfolio into a more cost effective future implementation while continuing to advance the technical capabilities of the portfolio.
+The tools are designed to facilitate the transformation of the existing earth observation portfolio into a more cost-effective future implementation while continuing to advance the technical capabilities of the portfolio.

 Interior Enterprise Architecture – From 2002 thru 2006, Mr. Barrett, was the lead trusted advisor to the Department of Interior (DOI) Chief Architect and senior business management and led the development of the award-winning design of the DOI Enterprise Architecture (EA) program.
-This included a program-driven target business analysis and transformation model, governance, and integration with GAO IT Investment Maturity (ITIM) and DOI Capital Planning Investment Control (CPIC) models that has been the backbone of the DOI EA program since.
-This direction led to the development of the Methodology for Business Transformation and resulting over thirteen department-wide bureau-led blueprints which have had a lasting positive transformational impact on the DOI mission portfolio.
+This included a program-driven target business analysis and transformation model, governance, and integration with GAO IT Investment Maturity (ITIM) and DOI Capital Planning Investment Control (CPIC) models that have been the backbone of the DOI EA program since.
+This direction led to the development of the Methodology for Business Transformation and resulting in over thirteen department-wide bureau-led blueprints which have had a lasting positive transformational impact on the DOI mission portfolio.
 Project management and technical lead for a group of 8 to 25 architects and analysts.
 Responsible for the technical performance of Enterprise Architecture contracts for the Department of the Interior (DOI) and Bureau of Land Management.
 Created the requisite strategies to develop the business and technical architectures to address land and resource management activities including NEPA, Wildland Fire, Recreation Additionally, lead the development of the change management strategies and supporting methodologies to introduce the architectures into the organization.
 Coordinated a team of architects in the development of the DOI’s enterprise architecture knowledge base repository.
 Responsible for the overall quality of the contract deliverables including critical business transformation products describing the current state of business functionality and information technology, it’s planned future state and the supporting transition plans.
-Facilitated sessions with executive management, subject matter experts and technologists to ensure endorsement of key findings and recommendations..
+Facilitated sessions with executive management, subject matter experts, and technologists to ensure the endorsement of key findings and recommendations.
 Developed the DOI’s Geospatial Services Architecture and represented the DOI at the Federal Geospatial Line of Business planning workshops.
 Resulting Geospatial Services Architecture Blueprint was adopted as DOI Policy.
 Delivered: Methodology for Business Transformation (MBT) 2006, DOI Geospatial Service Blueprint – 2007, DOI Wildland Fire Blueprint – 2006, DOI Recreation Blueprint – 2005, and DOI Financial Blueprint – 2006

-Interior Geospatial Architecture – Mr. Barrett was the first in the Federal civilian sector to develop a department wide strategy and implementation plan for delivering online geospatial data products and information services.
+Interior Geospatial Architecture – Mr. Barrett was the first in the Federal civilian sector to develop a department-wide strategy and implementation plan for delivering online geospatial data products and information services.
 Simultaneously, he facilitated the adoption of said services by the business community using the best practices of customer relationship management.
-The collaborative award winning effort was sponsored and coordinated by a cross program group of deputy assistant secretaries and led the transformation from fragmented data orientation to coordinated online service orientation.
+The collaborative award-winning effort was sponsored and coordinated by a cross-program group of deputy assistant secretaries and led the transformation from fragmented data orientation to coordinated online service orientation.

 At Space Imaging (now Digital Globe): Mr. Barrett, as a program director, was responsible for the development of the WWW business model and it’s supporting implementation architectures.
 He managed the development and implementation of Internet SCOTS-based applications that supported imagery archive search, ordering, product generation and delivery functions.
 Mr. Barrett led the integration with existing production systems and E-commerce functionality.
 He was responsible for the engineering and integration of WWW-based products and services and led the development and execution of the Internet Business Plan.
-Mr. Barrett was responsible to maintain the archives systems for Landsat, Indian Remote Sensing Satellite and IKONOS.
+Mr. Barrett was responsible to maintain the archives systems for Landsat, Indian Remote Sensing Satellite, and IKONOS.
 He managed internal staff and supporting contractors to meet business objectives and was Space Imaging’s representative to the Open GIS Consortium (OGC).

 Mr. Barrett has also worked at: